HESA Shahed 136: Operators

-The drones will also be foreign produced at Gomel, Belarus and they are produced in the drone factory in Yelabuga.

-According to leaked documents, the provenance of which are unclear, the Russian military in 2022 paid $1.75 billion in gold bullion for the import of 6000 Shahed 136 units.
-These documents also state that with near full Russian localization the projected cost is $48,800 per unit.
+The drones would also be foreign produced at Gomel, Belarus and they are produced in the drone factory in Yelabuga.
+According to leaked documents, the provenance of which are unclear, the Russian military in 2022 paid $1.75 billion in gold bullion for the import of 6,000 Shahed 136 units.
+These documents state that with near full Russian localization, the projected cost is $48,800 per unit.
 Based on these documents, Anton Gerashchenko stated the cost of each Shahed 136 was believed to be $193,000 per unit when ordering 6,000 drones and about $290,000 per unit when ordering 2,000.

+In addition to supplying these drones to Russia, Iran has trained thousands of Russian personnel to operate the Shahed 136 drones.
+This includes hundreds of Russian pilots, communications specialists, technicians, and handlers.
+Iran has also established specialized mobile command-and-control communications stations to assist Russia with efficiently using the drones across the vast space of Ukraine.
+A "relatively large" number of engineers and technicians have also accompanied the drones to Russia to handle equipment issues.
+Prior to the war, Russia has had a history of underperforming drones in their military; the Russian indigenous drone fleet was "light and small", with low range and limited flight capacity.
+The initiation of the Ukraine war in February 2022 put them in dire need of various types of drones, including bombers, suicide (kamikaze) drones, and surveillance drones.
+Iran's provision of more advanced and versatile drones was therefore a great benefit to Russia in its military actions in Ukraine.